orhun/git-cliff/.github/fixtures/test-release-statistics/expected.md

 - Fix feature 1

 ### Commit Statistics
-* 1 commits contributed to the release.
+* 1 commit contributed to the release.
 * 1 commit was understood as conventional.
 * 0 issues like '(#ID)' were seen in commit messages.
 * 19087 days passed between releases.